SeonerVorteX/SeonerVorteX/README.md

     <img src="https://komarev.com/ghpvc/?username=SeonerVorteX&color=blue"/>
 </div>

-Hi there, I'm Mehdi.
-I usually code and develop new projects (games, ml projects, websites, applications, bots and etc.), listening to music, play the piano and read novels.
-I started software development a year and a half ago with learning JavaScript.
-Now, I'm trying to improve myself on Python, JavaScript/NodeJS and TypeScript and i'm learning C++, Web Development and Cyber Security
+Hello, I'm Mehdi.
+I usually code and develop new projects (websites, bots, etc.), enjoy listening to music, and play the piano and violin.
+I started learning JavaScript for software development two years ago, and I'm currently focusing on enhancing my skills as a backend developer.
+I gained experience developing games, applications, and artificial intelligence programs with Python.
+Additionally, I have worked on REST APIs, console applications and bots using Node.js and TypeScript.
+I also have experience with frontend development using Vue.

 <div align="center">
     <a href="https://discord.com/users/809325505304068096" title="Discord Profile"><img src="https://lanyard-profile-readme.vercel.app/api/809325505304068096"></a>